What Is A Policy In Education

 • Use Data to Inform Decisions: Use data to assess the impact of policies and make adjustments as needed.

-• Focus on Equity: Ensure that policies promote equity and address the needs of all students.
+• Focus on Equity: make sure policies promote equity and address the needs of all students.

 • Be Flexible and Adaptable: Education is constantly evolving, so policies must be flexible and adaptable.